 Product Roadmap: Getting down to the specifics

 A product roadmap is, roughly, a guide to your product’s evolution or, more specifically, how you expect it to develop and grow in the long term.
-Creating your product roadmap, therefore, gives you a reference to get back to every time you need to determine what will come next on the process of developing your product.
+Creating your product roadmap, therefore, gives you a reference to get back to every time you need to determine what will come next in the process of developing your product.

 We’ve ended up part 1 with a general timeline that isn’t exactly a robust document to get you to actually start development.
 What you need to do to “upgrade” your future plans is simple: just add more details to it.

-You’ll analyse each of the features you broke down to smaller parts in the first part of this post and specify what is it you’ll actually need to achieve them.
+You’ll analyze each of the features you broke down into smaller parts in the first part of this post and specify what is it you’ll actually need to achieve them.
 It’s simple and you do it all the time when managing projects so it’s quite simple to relate to your product: you’ll draft a simple budget of all the resources you’ll need (mostly time and money) that’ll help you determine when you should start working on each new step.

-This step of the roadmapping process is all about the details, such as: what tests you’ll need to run – and when you’ll need to run them – to make sure that you’re putting your efforts on something that’ll actually improve your product (other than splurging on precious resources for no apparent reason).
+This step of the road-mapping process is all about the details, such as: what tests you’ll need to run – and when you’ll need to run them – to make sure that you’re putting your efforts into something that’ll actually improve your product (other than splurging on precious resources for no apparent reason).
 The more details you add, the most specific and useful creating a product roadmap will prove itself down the road.